 Early Life and Education

 Riley Peart Bechtel was born on March 25, 1952, in Alameda County, California.
-He is the great-grandson of Warren A. Bechtel, who founded the Bechtel Corporation in 1898.
-His parents are Elizabeth Hogan and Stephen Bechtel Jr., the former chairman and CEO of Bechtel.
-Riley attended The Thacher School and later pursued higher education, earning a bachelor's degree from the University of California, Davis.
-He furthered his education at Stanford University, where he obtained a joint Juris Doctor (JD) and Master of Business Administration (MBA) degree in 1977.
+He is the great-grandson of Warren A. Bechtel, who founded the Bechtel Corporation.
+His parents were Elizabeth Hogan and Stephen Bechtel Jr., who also served as chairman and CEO of the company.
+Riley attended The Thacher School, a boarding school.
+He earned a bachelor's degree in political science and psychology from the University of California, Davis, and a combined JD/MBA from Stanford University in 1977.

 Rise to Success